apache/nuttx/configs/ea3131/README.txt

   Then you should be able to start the OpenOCD daemon like:

-    tools/oocd.sh <topdir>
+    configs/ea3131/tools/oocd.sh $PWD

-  Where <topdir> is the directory where NuttX is installed.
+  Where it is assumed that you are executing oocd.sh from the top level directory where NuttX is installed.

   Once the OpenOCD daemon has been started, you can connect to it via GDB using the following GDB command:

+   arm-elf-gdb
    (gdb) target remote localhost:3333

+  And you can load the NuttX ELF file:

+   (gdb) symbol-file nuttx
+   (gdb) load nuttx

 ARM/EA3131-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^